There is a huge amount of support for the Armed Forces in Wales.

 There is a huge amount of support for Service children in Wales and a dedicated all-Wales project officer who works for the Welsh Local Government Association (WLGA).

-The Supporting Service Children in Education in Wales project was set up in 2014.
-Since then the project has received continued funding to develop the work across Wales, establishing a website, virtual network, video resources and holding the first all-Wales Service Children in Education Conference.
+The Supporting Service Children in Education in Wales (SSCE Cymru) project was set up in 2014.
+Since then the project has continued to develop work across Wales, establishing a website, virtual network, video resources and holding the first all-Wales Service Children in Education Conference.
+SSCE has an informative website with large amounts of information available for parents, children and schools.

 Welsh language is taught as an additional language throughout all schools starting right from nursery.
 Throughout the school day children are trickle fed Welsh phrases and responses starting with answering the attendance and dinner register.